Canoeing in the Lake District

 Open canoeing or Canadian canoeing uses wide stable boats and is a little like being in a rowing boat.
 They are easy to propel (unlike rowing boats!) and with a little instruction, mastered in no time.

-- Locations: Coniston Lake, Windermere, Wastwater, Ullswater, Wildcat Island, Peel Island
+- Locations: Coniston Water, Windermere, Wastwater, Wildcat Island, Peel Island, Leven Estuary

 - Progess to: River Trips, Leven Estuary, BCU Star Tests

 Canoeing is a really versatile activity.
-It can be energetic and lots of fun, perfect for groups to work or play together.
-Or it can be a relaxed gentle activity
+It can be energetic and lots of fun, or it can be a relaxed gentle activity.
+Either way, it’s perfect for groups to work or play together.